Queensberry House: History

 From 1803 to 1996 the building was used as a hospital.
 This included a period during the cholera epidemic in the 1830s when it was specifically used as a cholera hospital.

 In the 1850s it was a House of Refuge and Night Asylum, i.e. a lodging house for homeless persons and continued in this use until the Second World War.
 In 1945 it became a home for the elderly homeless on a more long-term basis for the individuals involved.
 It was acquired by the Scottish Government in 1997.

+Killing of servant

+One evening in 1707, the 2nd Duke left the house to attend the signing of the Treaty of Union in the Parliament.
+An angry mob had gathered to protest against the treaty, so Queensberry was escorted by members of his household, leaving the house empty except for a young servant boy and the violently insane James Douglas, Earl of Drumlanrig, Queensberry's eldest surviving son.
+On his return, Queensberry discovered his son sitting in front of the kitchen fire, turning a spit on which the body of the servant was being roasted.

+It was widely believed at the time that Queensberry ordered his son to be strangled on the spot.
+In fact, the boy was spirited away to a family estate in Yorkshire, where he died in 1715.
+The house is said to be haunted by the servant's ghost.

 In popular culture

 Ian Rankin's Inspector Rebus novel Set in Darkness, first published in 2000 is partly set in Queensberry House during the reconstruction for the new parliament building.

-Ghost

-The building is said to be haunted by the kitchen boy roasted and eaten by James Douglas, the mad Earl of Drumlanrig, in 1707.